rszamszur/pdf-resume-builder/README.md

 Adjust the template or play with items order if you're not entirely happy with the outcome.
 Last but not least, may the odds be in your favor.

+NOTE!
+Some templates may provide more adjusting options than others.

 ## Templates

 | [LessIsBetter](https://github.com/rszamszur/pdf-resume-builder/tree/master/examples/LessIsBetter) | [ShineLikeDiamond](https://github.com/rszamszur/pdf-resume-builder/tree/master/examples/ShineLikeDiamond) | [LetsTalkAboutIt](https://github.com/rszamszur/pdf-resume-builder/tree/master/examples/LetsTalkAboutIt) |